EvansSnave/final-capstone-project-back-end/README.md

 ```
 This should start your local server on http://localhost:3000/.
 Now, you can use the REST API client of your choice to interact with the API.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Tests

+🔬 Running Tests
+To run tests, navigate to the directory where the project is located on your machine, open your terminal, and follow these steps:

+Test Suite
+This project contains a suite of unit tests which you can run to ensure everything is functioning as expected.
+To run these tests, you need RSpec installed.

+To install RSpec if you haven't already, run:

+gem install rspec
+After you've installed RSpec, you can run the tests with:

+rspec spec/controllers
+rspec spec/models

+<p align="right">(<a href="#readme-top">back to top</a>)</p>